mosfeqanik/Blog_system_with_laravel/readme.md

 ## Blog system BY Laravel

-Blog site is have features like login,logout,registration,post,comment and ratting
+Blog site has features like login,logout,registration,post,comment and ratting

 ## Contributing